-- Ask a local family member or friend to update you daily by email.
-Or, consider creating a web site to share news about your loved one's condition and needs.
+Ask a local family member or friend to update you daily by email or text.
+Or, consider creating a website to share

+	news about your loved one's condition and needs.
 There are a number of sites available.
-Examples are Caring Bridge and Lotsa Helping Hands.
+Examples are Caring Bridge and

+	Lotsa Helping Hands.

 	- Sign up for online ways to connect with people.
-Programs using video and instant messaging to communicate are very common.
+Programs using video and instant messaging to communicate are very

+	common.
 For example, Skype and FaceTime are ways people connect from a distance.

 	- Airlines or bus lines may have special deals for patients or family members.
-The hospital social worker may also know of other resources, such as private pilots, advocacy organizations, or companies that help people with cancer and their families with transportation.
+The hospital social worker may also know

+	of other resources, such as private pilots, advocacy organizations, or companies that help people with cancer and their

+	families with transportation.

 	- If you are traveling to see your loved one, time your flights or drives so that you have time to rest when you return.

 	Many long-distance caregivers say that they don't allow themselves enough time to rest after their visits.

 	- Consider getting a phone card from a discount store to cut down on long-distance bills.
-Or, review your long-distance and cell phone plans.
+Or, review your long-distance

+	and cell phone plans.
 See if you can make any changes that would reduce your bills.